LiF-x/lifxmod.com/mods/offline-raid-protection.md

 3. Remove older versions of the mod
 4. Upload the zip file you downloaded in step 1. to the "mods" folder in your server via file manager or ftp.
 5. Extract the zip file inside the mods folder.
+6. Rename the folder to "raidProtection" !Important for physical shield to work due to reference to .dts
-6. Delete the mod zip file you uploaded (important!)
+7. Delete the mod zip file you uploaded (important!)
-7. Start the server
+8. Start the server